 London is a city of magic and marvel.
 If you think of London then the iconic, yet unassuming London Bridge may come to mind.
-The bridge which is now pretty much overshadowed by the imposing and grand Tower Bridge is steeped in history and infamy.
+We make quite regular day trips within and from London but for some reason had never spent any quality time in the London Bridge area.
+The bridge, which is now pretty much overshadowed by the imposing and grand Tower Bridge is steeped in history and infamy.
 Commissioned by Henry II to offer commuters a way to go to and from the north and south banks the bridge would be the first permanent stone crossing in the city.

 London Bridge is now part of an area of the city that is vibrant and worth experiencing.
 The area, which sits between London Bridge and Tower Bridge has it all.
 From restaurants to hotels near London Bridge you can make sure you’ll find what you’re looking for.
 Hotels.com challenged us to spend 100 on our perfect day out in and around London Bridge and this is what we got up to!

 The first stop on our London Bridge area day out was Borough Market.
 I mean if you haven’t been to Borough Market and you enjoy food then you need to head down ASAP.
 From traditional British fare to a global offering, you’re bound to find all sorts of delicious food here.
 Most of which you weren’t looking for to begin with!